 Running out of fuel always seems to happen at the most inconvenient times.
-It’s a good idea to keep an empty fuel can in your vehicle so if ever you do run out of fuel on the road, you have a solution.
+It’s a good idea to keep an empty fuel can in your vehicle so that you have a solution if you run out of fuel on the road.
 Just head to a petrol station, fill it up and fill up your vehicle.
+You can find jerry cans on sale in many places, so next time you head to Toolstation for some supplies, be sure to pick one up!

 Your battery can go flat at any time, so make sure you have a set of jump leads to hand.
 And hopefully, someone is around to help start your engine from their vehicle.